Juniorleriche27/INNOVAPLUS/INNOVA/backend/README_SMOLLM.md

-# SmolLM-360M-Instruct Integration
+# Local LLM (Qwen2.5-1.5B-Instruct 4-bit)

-This document explains how the 360M instruct model is wired inside the INNOVA+ backend.
+This document explains how the local LLM integration is wired inside the KORYXA backend when we use the **Qwen2.5-1.5B-Instruct** model quantized in 4 bits (GGUF).
-The goal is to keep everything local while staying light enough to run comfortably on the Hetzner instance.
+The goal is to keep everything local while staying light enough to run comfortably on the Hetzner instance without GPU.

 ## Model Layout

-Download the weights from Hugging Face (for example with `huggingface-cli` or `curl`) and place them under `INNOVAPLUS/INNOVA/backend/models/smollm-360m-instruct/`.
+Download the GGUF file from Hugging Face (for example `Qwen/Qwen2.5-1.5B-Instruct-GGUF`) and place it under `INNOVAPLUS/INNOVA/backend/models/`.

-Expected files:

-- `config.json`
-- `generation_config.json`
-- `merges.txt`
-- `special_tokens_map.json`
-- `tokenizer.json`
-- `tokenizer_config.json`
+Recommended placement:

-- `model.safetensors` (~610 MB)
+- `INNOVAPLUS/INNOVA/backend/models/Qwen2.5-1.5B-Instruct-Q4_K_M.gguf`

-The repository keeps the directory ignored in `.gitignore`, so only the server needs the actual weights.
+You can choose any other GGUF quantization variant if you prefer a different balance between memory footprint and quality (e.g. `Q4_0`, `Q4_K_S`, ...).
+The path is ignored by Git so only the server needs the file.

 ## Environment Variables

 ```
 ENABLE_SMOLLM=true
 PROVIDER=local
-SMOLLM_MODEL_PATH=models/smollm-360m-instruct
+SMOLLM_MODEL_PATH=models/Qwen2.5-1.5B-Instruct-Q4_K_M.gguf
 ```

 `SMOLLM_MODEL_PATH` accepts absolute paths as well; the loader resolves relative values from the backend root.
+When the path ends with `.gguf`, the backend automatically switches to the llama.cpp backend for inference.

 ## Dependencies